LiamGravy/WorksheetTwo/readme.md

 # Worksheet Two Part Two - Brainhurt OS

-The goal of Worksheet Two Part Two is to work to implement chapters 5 and 6 of the Little Book of OS Development.
+The goal of Worksheet Two Part Two is to implement chapters 5 and 6 of the Little Book of OS Development.
 Adding a Global Descriptor Table (GDT), Interrupt Descriptor Table (IDT), Interrupt Handler, Remapped Programamble Interrupt Controller (PIC), Keyboard Driver and Shell/Bash.

 All of these programs except the shell was written prior to Worksheet Two Part Twos release and the release of the provided sourcecode.
 As such none of the given code was used in this assignment.